-Errors and omissions in orders and warrants
+Errors and omissions in orders and warrants19

-267A.
-The court may at any time amend any defect in substance or in form in any order or warrant, and no omission or error as to the time and place, and no defect in form in any order or warrant given under this Ordinance, renders void or unlawful any act done or intended to be done by virtue of such order or warrant, provided that -
+- 267A.
+The court may at any time amend any defect in substance or in form in any order or warrant, and no omission or error as to the time and place, and no defect in form in any order or warrant given under this Ordinance, renders void or unlawful any act done or intended to be done by virtue of such order or warrant, provided that - (a) it is mentioned in the order or warrant, or may be inferred from it, that the act is founded on a conviction or judgment; and - (b) there is a valid conviction or judgment to sustain the same.

-&lt;sup>10 This was previously section 241.
+19 This was previously section 241.